Low FODMAP food diary #1

 Snack – 15.00

 In the afternoon, I have another cup of coffee and more water.
 For a snack, I brought a homemade buckwheat muffin with strawberries.
-A tasty and healthy snack.
-I will share the recipe for the muffins on the blog next week.
+You can find the recipe for these muffins here.

 Dinner – 18.30

 When I come home from work, I go for a short run.
 I started running again, after a very long break and I am following a schedule to run 5K again.
 According to my schedule, I do 10 minutes of running, 5 minutes of walking and another 10 minutes of running.
 When I am back and have showered I start preparing dinner.
 For the e-book with low FODMAP dinner recipes that I am making, I make nachos with pulled chicken.
 Not a super healthy recipe, but it is super tasty!
 On the picture, you see a portion for two persons.
 I ate half of it.

 While cooking I already snack on some nacho chips.

 After the nachos I am quite full, so I don’t need to eat anything anymore for the rest of the evening.
 I just have a few glasses of water and a glass of coke zero.

 This was my food diary!
 Would you like to see a “What I eat in a day” more often?